Conkwer/satpixie-crt-shader/README.md

 ## What is Satpixie?

 Satpixie is an enhanced version of Mattias Gustavsson's newpixie CRT shader, backporting all the quality-of-life improvements from the community-modified ReShade version (CRT-NewPixie_Albatross_1.1.fx) to RetroArch's Slang format.
-UPD: also added the veriant for ReShade since the original CRT-NewPixie_Albatross_1.1.fx had a bug with the blur sliders.
+UPD: Also added the veriant for ReShade since the original CRT-NewPixie_Albatross_1.1.fx had a bug with the blur sliders.

 The original newpixie shader had several issues:
 - Forced chromatic aberration that couldn't be disabled